 For more information, to pledge or to donate, visit Rustin’s Kick-It Champion page.
 Rustin first learned about the Kick-It Champions program this summer at a Kohl’s Kicking Camp.
 “I’ve always been interested in helping my community and giving back to help others,” said Rustin.
 “I heard Liz Scott, the mom of the founder of Alex’s Lemonade Stand Foundation, talk at camp last July and was inspired to help children with cancer.”

-“I realize how lucky I am to participate in the Maine South Football program and I have the opportunity to contribute to raising funds for cancer research by using the skills that I have developed these past three years,” said Aiden.
+“I realize how lucky I am to participate in the Maine South Football program and I have the opportunity to contribute to raising childhood cancer awareness and funds for cancer research by using the skills that I have developed these past three years,” said Aiden.
 He credits his brother Sean and Coach Inserra because, “I would not be a football player without either one of them.”

 Aiden is inspired to do this for his mom’s coworker’s grandson who was diagnosed with cancer a few years ago.
 While he is currently fighting the disease, he is also giving back to childhood cancer causes.
 “If this kid, who spends his days in treatment, not feeling well and not being able to do the things that I can do, can take the time to help others, then so can I. That's a big motivator for me,” added Aiden.